open-ephys/gui-docs/source/User-Manual/Plugins/index.rst

 Record Engines
 ---------------

-Define new data formats that can be saved by a Record Node.
+Record Engines define new data formats that can be saved by a Record Node.
 These plugins do not appear in the processor list, but instead show up in drop-down menus inside the global record options panel or individual Record Nodes.

 Officially supported Record Engines: :ref:`binaryformat`, :ref:`openephysformat`, :ref:`nwbdataformat`